teisdbr/ng-shared-library/README.md

 # ng-shared-library
 This library contains all common components and function often used in angular projects.

-Please refer Wiki for more details or click here [WiKi](https://github.com/teisdbr/ng-shared-library/wiki/Shared-Library)
+Welcome to the ng-shared-library!

+**Steps to add a new component**

 * Update version number in projects package.json file.
 * Make sure to have a valid token with write permissions in the .npmrc file.